ajaygunalan/ajaygunalan.github.io/_includes/projects/past/bldc/src/bldc.md

  The article, "Actuators for dexterous and agile robots" would have explained the need for 4Q control motor driver.
 Here let us look at how to build a custom BLDC motor driver.
-The reasons to make a BLDC driver compared to others are energy-efficiency, scalable(BLDC driver can run other types of motors too), cheaper compared to commercially available BLDC drivers and in case if you want to make 8-phase BLDC motor, its best you start with a 3-phase BLDC driver.
+The reasons to make a BLDC driver compared to others are energy-efficiency, scalable(BLDC driver can run other types of motors too), cheaper compared to commercially available BLDC drivers and in case if you want to make 8-phase BLDC motor, its best you start with a 3-phase BLDC motor and it's driver.

  <br>